2dawng/checker/README.md

 - Example: `1.
 E3-F4 B6-C5`
 - Captures are marked with 'x': `2.
 F4-D6x1`
 - Multiple captures: `F4-H6x1 D6-B4x1`
+- King promotions are marked with 'K': `3.
+A7-B8K`

+The move log is displayed in the side panel during gameplay and also saved to a file for later review.

+## AI Opponent

+The game features an intelligent AI opponent using the minimax algorithm with alpha-beta pruning:

+- Adaptive search depth based on game phase
+  - Early game: 3-ply depth
+  - Mid game: 4-ply depth
+  - End game: 5-ply depth for more precise calculations
+- Position evaluation considers:
+  - Material balance (pieces and kings)
+  - Board control and piece positioning
+  - Forward progress for regular pieces
+  - King mobility
+- The AI enforces optimal play by prioritizing captures and considering sequential multi-captures

 ## File Structure

 - `checker_game.py`: Main game logic and UI
 - `board.py`: Board state and move validation
 - `piece.py`: Piece movement and properties
+- `game_logic.py`: AI algorithms, move logging, and game mechanics
 - `button.py`: UI button implementation
 - `constants.py`: Game constants and colors